My first Mojo program

 You may ask have many questions in your mind: Why I have to define a function called main()

 ?
-What happens when I run magic run mojo src/hello.mojo
+What happens when I run pixi run mojo src/start/hello.mojo

 ?
-What is the difference between magic run mojo
+What is the difference between pixi run mojo

 and python